Light Monitor Grant Program

 How many devices can I request?

 Applicants may request to receive one or both of these devices for their monitoring needs.
 Depending on the scale of the monitoring project, the applicant may request multiple devices.
-IDA staff will evaluate the request and determine if it is justified.
+DarkSky staff will evaluate the request and determine whether it is justified.

 How do I use the devices?

 Note: A smartphone (Android or iPhone) is required to operate the LM-III device.
 The LM-III device does not come with its own micro USB charging cable.

 If you are using the SQM-L device, we recommend saving your data in a spreadsheet format.
 Use this version for taking notes in the field and this version for keeping track of multiple measuring periods throughout the year.